-- 1. Respondents in incompetency cases filed under Chapter 35A of the North Carolina General Statutes; - 2.
-Defendants charged with contempt in child support enforcement matters; - 3.
-Parents in cases in which a juvenile is alleged to be abused, neglected, or dependent; - 4.
-Respondents in petitions for termination of parental rights; - 5.
-Persons responding to show cause orders for contempt of court; - 6.
-Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing; - 7.
-Persons found to be material witnesses by the court; - 8.
-Respondents in proceedings for the provision of protective services according to Chapter 108A, Article 6, of the General Statutes; - 9.
-Respondents in proceedings for sterilization under Chapter 35, Article 7 (sterilization of persons mentally ill and mentally retarded); - 10.
-Persons against whom execution is sought under Chapter 1, Article 28 of the General Statutes and in any civil arrest and bail proceeding under Chapter 1, Article 34 of the General Statutes;
+- 1. Respondents in incompetency cases filed under Chapter 35 A of the North Carolina General Statutes; - 2.
+Respondents in civil commitment matter; - 3.
+Persons responding to show cause orders for contempt of court; - 4.
+Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing; - 5.
+Persons found to be material witnesses by the court; - 6.
+Respondents in proceedings for the provision of protective services according to Chapter 108 A, Article 6, of the General Statutes; - 7.
+Respondents in proceedings for sterilization under Chapter 35, Article 7 (sterilization of persons mentally ill and mentally retarded);

+- 8. Persons against whom execution is sought under Chapter 1, Article 28 of the General Statutes and in any civil arrest and bail proceeding under Chapter 1, Article 34 of the General Statutes; and - 9.
 Any other person who has a right to appointed counsel that is not otherwise described in this article or in Article IV above.